How common is identity theft in Delaware? (2026 Update)

 Financial Services Sector Density: Despite its small size, Delaware hosts major credit card operations (all national banks' credit card operations are technically "based" in Delaware due to favorable banking laws), creating concentrated payment processing systems.
 The state's credit card fraud (2,808 reports in 2024) represents a disproportionate burden given the small population—equivalent to much larger states on a per-capita basis.

-Regional Awareness Gap: Delaware residents in the South region show only 63.1% worry about identity theft, but Delaware's 447 per 100K rate far exceeds regional averages.
+Regional Awareness Gap: Delaware residents in the South region show 63.1% worry about identity theft,5 but Delaware's 390 per 100K rate far exceeds regional averages.
 Many residents view their small-state location as lower-risk than neighboring metropolitan areas, creating dangerous complacency about sophisticated remote fraud operations that don't require physical presence.

 Tax-Free Shopping Attracts Criminals: Delaware's lack of sales tax makes it a shopping destination for residents of neighboring states, generating massive credit card processing volume at retail locations near state borders.
 This concentrated retail activity creates opportunities for skimming devices and payment terminal tampering that affect both Delaware residents and out-of-state shoppers.

-FTC Consumer Sentinel Network data for Delaware shows the following identity theft breakdown for Q1-Q3 2025:
+Based on FTC Consumer Sentinel Network data for Delaware, the following identity theft types are most prevalent:

 |---|---|---|